NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 This folder is intended to suppport development of a Clinical Data Committee (CDC) drug discovery/repurposing get_creative() workflow, or a minimum set of SME-informed, curated, TRAPI queries.

 The CDC has partnered with Team ARAX to execute this workflow as a CDC get_creative() or human-curated workflow 'ARA'.
 Specifically, Team ARAX will standup a'ARA' endpoint to support the workflow during the September 2022 Translator relay meeting.
-This will allow the CDC ARA to respond to ARS get_creative() TRAPI queries.
+This will allow the CDC ARA to respond to ARS get_creative() TRAPI queries during the SME - UI relay sessions.
 For the relay meeting these will be structured as a high-level ‘templated’ question: 'using whatever creative means necessary, find me drugs that may treat disease X' or 'what drugs may treat disease X?’.

+Post relay meeting, the CDC will discussion with the SRI team on whether it makes sense to move this effort under the umbrella of the SRI for long-term maintenance.

 For the initial CDC get_creative() workflow, disease X = rare pulmonary disease.